OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-43.md

 The men were seated before him in the order of their ages, from the firstborn to the youngest, and they looked at one another in astonishment.

 ## Genesis 43:34
-When portions were served to them from Joseph’s table, Benjamin’s portion was five times as much as anyone else’s.
+When portions were served to them from Joseph’s table, Benjamin’s serving was five times larger than anyone else’s.
 So they feasted and drank freely with him.